LubenK10/To-Do-List/README.md

 Completing a Task: When you've completed a task, click the checkbox next to the task description to mark it as complete.
 You can also uncheck the checkbox if you want to undo the completion.

-Deleting a Task: If you want to remove a task from your to-do list, click the "Delete" button (trash icon) next to the task description.
+Deleting a Task: If you want to remove a task from your to-do list, click the "Delete" button next to the task description.

 Features: